VitorMakiyama/GerenciadorDePagamentos-Android/README.md

 # GerenciadorDePagamentos
 Projeto do Gerenciador de pagamentos - Android (Kotlin)

-Development of a personnal financial manager in Kotlin for Android
+Development of a personal debt and payment manager, using Kotlin for Android